 Visceral fat is excess body fat stored in the abdominal cavity.
-This type of fat is hazardous because it surrounds important organs such as the liver, intestines, and pancreas.
+This type of fat is hazardous because it surrounds crucial organs such as the liver, intestines, and pancreas.
 It is also known as 'active fat' because it is more metabolically active than subcutaneous fat.
-Visceral fat produces hormones and chemicals that can cause severe harm and affect how our body functions, putting us at greater risk of diabetes and heart disease.
+Visceral fat produces hormones and chemicals that can cause severe harm and affect bodily functions, putting us at greater risk of diabetes and heart disease.

 People who store high amounts of visceral fat have an increased risk of type 2 diabetes, insulin resistance, heart disease, and even certain types of cancer.
 So, anything we can do to reduce visceral fat will undoubtedly do us good.

-One important point to remember with visceral fat is that it is often hidden from plain sight because it is stored within your abdominal cavity.
-You could be fairly skinny and still be carrying too much 'hidden fat.'
+One important point to remember with visceral fat hidden from plain sight within your abdominal cavity.
+You could be relatively skinny and still be carrying too much 'hidden fat.'

-Because it is often hidden, visceral fat is sometimes referred to as 'skinny fat.'
+Because it is hidden, people refer to visceral fat as 'skinny fat.'
 Check to see if your hormones are to blame!

 Subcutaneous or Visceral?